lrug/lrug.org/source/lrug_root/nights/episode-number-12-thin-blood/index.html.md

 ---
+created_at: 2008-11-18 18:54:11 Z
+published_at: 2008-11-18 11:04:40 Z
+status: Published
+slug: episode-12-thin-blood
 parts:
 - extended
-updated_at: 2013-02-12 23:09:23 Z
-creatd_by:
+class_name: ""
+created_by:
+  email: ""
   login: mitchb
-  email: ""
   name: Mitch Buchannon
-slug: episode-12-thin-blood
-created_at: 2008-11-18 18:54:11 Z
 breadcrumb: "Episode #12: Thin Blood"
-published_at: 2008-11-18 11:04:40 Z
-status: Published
-class_name: ""
+updated_at: 2013-02-12 23:09:23 Z
 ---

 As some of you may be aware, Ryan's younger sister, Charlie, has been kidnapped.
 I need El Rug's help to get her back.